bbrfc-celtic/website-dev/README.md

 ## Each section<a id="sec-2-2" name="sec-2-2"></a>

 -   General information
 -   A customised calendar showing all trainings and fixtures.
-Should be connected to Teamingly/Teamer/Teamers/Any-Sports-Management-App.
+It is connected to Teamer/Teamingly/<any-sports-team-management-tool>.

 ## 'More' section<a id="sec-2-3" name="sec-2-3"></a>